A Good Hanging and Other Stories

 A Good Hanging and Other Stories is a collection of short stories by crime writer Ian Rankin.

+It also exists as an audiobook, narrated by James MacPherson.

 The collection features Ian Rankin's popular Detective Inspector Rebus.
-The collection is of 12 short stories set in Edinburgh, where Ian Rankin sets almost all of his novels.
+The collection is of 12 short stories set in Edinburgh, where Ian Rankin sets the majority of his novels.

 These twelve Rebus stories cover a chronological year in his life; "Playback" in March, "A Good Hanging" in August during the Festival Fringe and "Auld Lang Syne" in December.